-Peters has done presentations on her work for the Pentagon, the State Department, the Drug Enforcement Administration, the Defense Intelligence Agency, Special Operations Command, the Navy Seals, more than a dozen think tanks and universities, and thousands of U.S. servicemen and women deploying to Afghanistan.
-Her editorials have been published in the New York Times and Foreign Policy, among other places.
-She lives in Washington DC.
+Gretchen has testified before the U.S. Congress and is a frequent commentator on television and radio including CNN, BBC, Al Jazeera, NPR, Fox, Reuters, and New York Times.
+She has delivered presentations on her work for the Pentagon, the State Department, the Drug Enforcement Administration, the Defense Intelligence Agency, the National Security Agency, Special Operations Command, the Navy Seals, more than a dozen think tanks and universities, and for thousands of U.S. servicemen and women deploying to Afghanistan.

 Gretchen holds a Masters’ Degree in International Relations from the Josef Korbel School of International Studies, where she was awarded the Sié Chéou-Kang security and diplomacy fellowship and the Association of Former Intelligence Officers Life’s Choices Foundation Scholarship to study transnational organized crime.
 A former research faculty member at George Mason University, she lectures regularly at universities and think tanks about the intersection of crime and conflict, and how to understand and disrupt transnational illicit networks.